 2. Membership sign for display indoors

 A sign containing the names of the members that belong to the same corporate group, and that do business at that place of business, must be prominently displayed within each place of business.
+This would include the parent entity and and all subsidiary members that operate out of that place of business.
 The sign must be visible from the main customer areas of the place of business during business hours.
 This requirement can be met either electronically on screens (e.g. on rolling displays on screens/monitors) or by displaying a physical sign within each place of business.

 Member institutions are to create their own digital or physical sign which must contain the CDIC membership sign.
 CDIC’s membership sign can be downloaded in a variety of formats: